Who We Are

 Does Raksha only serve the Indian community?

-No. Raksha assists all South Asians.
-Raksha defines South Asians as people or descendants from Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka We do not discriminate on the basis of religion, nationality or language.
+No. Raksha assists all South Asian Americans.
+Raksha defines South Asians as people or descendants from Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka.
+We do not discriminate on the basis of religion, nationality or language.
 We also have a multilingual staff to assist our clients with linguistic needs.

 We encourage all potential clients, volunteers, and donors to contact us with any questions you have regarding Raksha, Inc.